okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019/index.md

 Use of imported hashed passwords when creating or updating users in the [Users API](/docs/reference/api/users) is now Generally Available (GA). <!--OKTA-205592-->

-#### Inline Hooks
+#### Inline hooks

-[Inline Hooks](/docs/concepts/inline-hooks/) enable you to integrate your own custom functionality into Okta process flows.
+[Inline hooks](/docs/concepts/inline-hooks/) enable you to integrate your own custom functionality into Okta process flows.
 The framework to support them is now in Early Access (EA/). <!--OKTA-205011-->

 #### Token Inline Hook